 This Episode is titled, “What Shall We Call Them?”

 The survival of the Christian church in the 2nd & 3rd Cs is surely a testimony to the favor of God.
 Any objective consideration of the challenges faced by the Christian community during this time has to wonder at the tenacity of the followers of Christ.
-This was a 200 yr period when they faced constant challenges from heretics & false teachers, as well as external pressure in the form of persecution.
+This was a 200 yr period when they faced constant challenges from heretics & false teachers, as well as intense external pressure in the form of persecution.

-It was also a time in which Christian theology was still being developed & local churches improvised how they were to be led.
+It was also a time in which Christian theology was still being developed & local churches improvised how they were led.
 Let’s take a closer look at how the leadership of the Church developed during this crucial time of formation.

-As we saw in a previous episode, little is given in the NT by way of a design for church government.
+Little is given in the NT by way of a design for church government.
 What we find is a description of the character of those who serve as elders and deacons.
 But precisely what these offices were to do isn’t spelled out.
 We can only infer their duties from the word used to describe them.
 Since the term ‘elder’ is synonymous with ‘pastor’ in the NT, the elders were to lead, feed & protect the flock of God.
 Deacons, as their title suggests, performed a ministry of practical service in attending to the physical needs of the fellowship.

 In Acts, we see the Apostle Paul ensuring the churches he started had some form of pastoral leadership when he left.
-From his letters, we can glean there were 2 classes of church leaders; itinerant & resident.
+From his letters, we glean there were 2 classes of church leaders; itinerant & resident.
 One group, comprised of Apostles, Evangelists & Prophets moved from place to place, while Pastors & Deacons serviced a single congregation or tended a limited region were several smaller fellowships met.

 It was a few decades until Ignatius’ Bishop-Elders-Deacons form of church government was broadly established, but it eventually became the model most congregations adopted.
 Yet even when churches embraced it, they implemented it differently.
 For instance, in Asia & Africa, each local congregation had its own bishop.
-In Western Europe, a bishop of a church in a large city might exercise oversight in the smaller churches of surrounding towns & villages by appointing their elders & pastors.
+In Western Europe, a bishop of a church in a large city often exercised oversight in the smaller churches of surrounding towns & villages by appointing their elders & pastors.